ViniGarcia/GeTS/README.md

 ### How does it was created?

-The NIEP platform was developed using Python 3 programming language, including the non-native library NumPy.
+SINR GeTS was developed using Python 3 programming language, including the non-native library NumPy.

 ### Next Steps